tweekmonster/dyslexic.vim/README.md

 characters between each character in `var`.

-This would cause the word `not` to match `no` or `note`, which may not be misspellings.
+This would cause the word `not` to match `no` or `note`, which may not be mistyped.
 This is the reason you have to verify the results yourself.

 **Note**: The pattern can get pretty big with long words.
 This was not tested for pattern length limits or performance.